 The Vancouver-based Pivot Legal Society produces a Rights Card that summarizes your rights and suggests a way of addressing a police officer in a manner designed to secure those rights.
-A copy can be downloaded from their website, www.pivotlegal.org, (accessed September 2011) or obtained as a folding card from Pivot.
+A copy can be downloaded from their website, www.pivotlegal.org, (accessed May 2017) or obtained as a folding card from Pivot.
 Over 100,000 have been distributed over the past few years.
+Pivot Legal Society has also produced a "Know Your Rights Card with Private Security" which addresses interactions with private security guards.
+A copy can also be downloaded from their website.